Theodora of Sihla: Posthumous legacy

-She remained buried there until circa 1828-1834 when, during the Russian occupation of the Romanian Principalities, she was translated to Lavra Pecerska in Kiev.
+She remained buried there until circa 1828-1834 when, during the Russian occupation of the Romanian Principalities, she was translated to Pechersk Lavra in Kiev.

 The Romanian writer Calistrat Hogaș wrote about her in his book "Pe drumuri de munte"("On mountain paths"):

-The Synod of the Romanian Orthodox Church proclaimed the canonization of St. Theodora of Sihla on June 20, 1992, establishing her commemoration on August 7.
+The Synod of the Romanian Orthodox Church proclaimed the canonization of St. Theodora of Sihla on 20 June 1992, establishing her commemoration on 7 August.